Belladone-Bzz/Printf/README.md

 #### Library Creation

-The library is created using the `ar` command (not libtool) and is output as `libft.a` at the repository root.
+The library is created using the `ar` command (not libtool) and is output as `libftprintf.a` at the repository root.